Stochastic wave-current interaction in thermal shallow water dynamics: Long time - very small wave scaling regime

 and with the boundary condition

 The pressure ${\sf d}\pi$ is solved for using the elliptic operator defined in \eqref{def:ellipticoperator}.
-This calculation shows that the Great Lake equations with rotation, stratification and stochasticity follow from the same perturbation series expansion, when applied either in the fluid equations or in the Great Lake reduced Lagrangian \eqref{lag:GL}.
+Hence one can make the identification $\pi=\zeta$.
+This calculation shows that the Great Lake equations with rotation, stratification and stochasticity can be obtained by averaging the equations and using a perturbation series approach, or by taking a variational approach.
+The results are identically equal.
 Since the Lagrangian framework implies the Kelvin circulation theorem \eqref{thm:KCGL}, the proof is now immediate that the circulation theorem has the form

 Thus, in this scaling regime, applying asymptotics to the equations implies the same result as applying the asymptotics in the variational principle.